-Primary sclerosing cholangitis is also associated with Crohn’s disease , another form of inflammatory bowel disease.
+Primary sclerosing cholangitis is also associated with Crohn’s disease, another inflammatory bowel disease.

-People with primary sclerosing cholangitis or Crohn’s disease have a higher risk of developing colon cancer compared to people with one of these conditions or the general population.
+People with primary sclerosing cholangitis or Crohn’s disease have a higher risk of developing colon cancer than people with one condition or the general population.

-In addition to inflammatory bowel disease, numerous autoimmune or immune disorders have been reported to be associated with primary sclerosing cholangitis.
+In addition to inflammatory bowel disease, numerous autoimmune or immune disorders have been associated with primary sclerosing cholangitis.

-The exact relationship between these disorders and primary sclerosing cholangitis is as yet unknown.
+The exact relationship between these disorders and primary sclerosing cholangitis is unknown.